-Our primary user type was the Digital Marketing Manager.
-This person was responsible for configuring their landing page and managing their campaign.
+Our primary user type was a Digital Marketing Manager.
+This person was responsible for configuring and launching the landing page.

-From rough sketches and ideas, we went into simple wireframes and built some basic elements of the product that we could use and test internally.
-For example, we built a very basic interface for importing product data into our database that we used internally before rolling out this feature to our customers.
+From these early sketches we prototyped some key features.
+For example, we built a very basic interface for importing product data into our database that we used and tested internally.

-In the sitemap below, you can see the top-level navigation (Pages, Analytics, Template, and Settings) and the three flows that make up the page builder feature (import, tag, and arrange content).
+The sitemap shows the top-level navigation and the three flows that make up page configuration: importing, tagging, and arranging content.

 Copyright © 2018